 Really, dogs chew for quite a few reasons, and in dog training it is always best to look at the basic reasons why in order to stop it.
-The biggest reasons we see dogs chewing are boredom, stress, and fun!
-Just like us, your dog wants something to do, and since they can’t really work a remote control to watch Netflix then they go with the easiest thing, and that is chew.
+The biggest reasons we see dogs chewing are instinct, boredom, stress, and fun!
+Just like us, your dog wants something to do, and since they can’t really work a remote control to watch Netflix, they work with what they've got.

 So I would like to say first off, if your dog chews something when you are not able to correct them while they are doing it, it is too late to try to reprimand them after the fact.
 You just need to put your puppy away, clean up the mess and move on (no matter how mad you may be, puppies make mistakes and they cannot make the connection between something that happened earlier with being punished at a later time).

 How to Stop Chewing?

-To stop or prevent chewing in your puppy there are 3 things you have to do.
-Manage their time, provide a fun environment, and get your puppy more exercise and some basic obedience training.
+To stop or prevent chewing in your puppy there are three things you have to do.
+Manage their time, provide a fun, puppy-proof environment, and get your puppy more exercise and some basic obedience training.
 Managing your dog's time is all about preventing them from being able to chew and redirecting them to more appropriate activities.
 Providing a fun environment is about setting them up for success.
 And of course exercise is the cure all for most dog problems!

 Managing Your Dog's Time to Prevent Chewing